 Author has written 2 stories for Teen Titans.

 So please, I ask that you hold fast as best that you can, where I know others would just walk away, yet I refuse to do so.
-As long as I wake and breathe each and every day, there is this giant nagging feeling in the back of my mind, telling me always that I have to finish this.
-I have to do justice to you the faithful fans and readers.
-So to sum things up, I am doing everything in my powers as a simple human being, trying to make an honest buck and way in this tough world, where what started as a simple side project of fun, that combines two passions of mine, the Teen Titans and writing; I now see it as something that I had never even considered before.
+As long as I wake and breathe each and every day, there is this giant nagging feeling in the back of my mind, telling me always, that I have to finish this.
+I have to do justice to you fans and readers.
+So to sum things up, I am doing everything in my powers, as a simple human being, trying to make an honest dollar and way in this tough world, where what started as a simple side project of fun, that combined two passions of mine, the Teen Titans, and writing; I now see it as something that I had never even considered before.

 Hello to one and all,

-Perhaps you're coming here could also be from some tiny speck of interest or for no real reason at all; or if you just happen to be clicking on random profiles late at night or in the daytime, then started going into the profiles of other people's profiles that they had friend-ed, and somehow ... you ended up on my lengthy introduction on who I am for all the world to see.
-Well, whatever the reason you are here; and for that alone I thank you for stopping on by. ;-)
+Perhaps you're coming here could also be from some tiny speck of interest, or for no real reason at all; or if you just happen to be clicking on random profiles late at night or in the daytime, then you started going into the profiles of other people's profiles that they had friend-ed, and somehow ... you ended up on my lengthy introduction, on who I am for all the world to see.
+Well, whatever the reason, you are here; and for that alone, I thank you for stopping on by. ;-)

-Okay, if you just wanted to see what got me started into this whole big spiral of enjoyment in writing on this site.
-Yes, to sum it all up Falcon (The Original Character from my first story on FanFiction being INNER DEMONS) was heavily on my brain.
-Not only that, but Teen Titan's was coming to a close on Cartoon Network for reshowing of all five seasons, to make room for new shows.
+Okay, if you just wanted to see what got me started, into this whole big spiral of enjoyment in writing on this site; let me explain.
+Yes, to sum it all up, Falcon (The Original Character from my first story on FanFiction, being INNER DEMONS) was heavily on my brain.
+Not only that, but Teen Titan's was coming to a close on Cartoon Network, for reshowing of all five seasons, to make room for new shows.

 Favorite Motto: "You are only lost, if you give up on yourself."
 Hans-Ulrich Rudel, he was a most famous World War II German Stuka Dive Bomber pilot.
 He was the most decorated pilot of this war, The Eagle of the East was his nickname, and Rudel was a commander of his own squadron.
-He flew 3,500 combat missions, and remains unbeaten in all times and of all nations.
+He flew 3,500 combat missions, and remains unbeaten in all times, and of all nations.
 Most of his victories were against ground forces, and in low level attacks with high fire against him.
 Han-Ulrich Rudel destroyed a staggering 519 Soviet tanks, with 17 in a single day!
 In addition to this accomplishment as a Junker 87 Stuka pilot with the screaming sirens on the tires, he sank one battleship, one battle cruiser, one destroyer, 70 landing craft, 11 confirmed aircraft, plus hundreds of motor vehicles, numerous anti-tank, and anti-air positions; as well as armored convoys and bridges.
 On top of this amazing feat, 12 comrades and six Stuka crew members were saved by him from either capture or death.
-When he tried to rescue another crash landed crew, from Russian territory in 1944 he was captured and taken prisoner.
-He escaped and fled with a bullet in his shoulder, covering fifty kilometers through heavy Russian defenses to reach the safety of the German lines.
-His plane was shot 30 times by ground fire, never once by a fighter plane; wounded five times this intrepid pilot took a direct hit in the right leg where the wound cost part of the leg.
-Barely six weeks later and against orders not to, he was back flying in combat and would continue to do so until the very last days of the war.
+When he tried to rescue another crash landed crew, from Russian territory in 1944, he was captured and taken prisoner.
+He escaped and fled with a bullet in his shoulder, covering fifty kilometers through heavy Russian defenses, to reach the safety of the German lines.
+His plane was shot 30 times by ground fire, never once by a fighter plane; wounded five times this intrepid pilot took a direct hit in the right leg, where the wound cost part of the leg.
+Barely six weeks later and against orders not to, he was back flying in combat, and would continue to do so until the very last days of the war.
 He passed away in 1982 and is the outstanding combat pilot of all time!

 -Boston Red Sox.
 (Baseball) Rock on Tim Wakefield!
 The Great Number 8, Carl Yastrzemski will always be my favorite though.
 With #49 the superb Knuckleballer now retired, Dustin Pedrioa is my new idol.
 He may be small, be he sure can swing that bat!